osmosis-labs/docs/docs/overview/integrate/incentives.md

 * [External Incentives](#external-incentives)

-	Osmosis allows for the permissionless creation of external liquidity mining gauges, allowing projects to add thier own rewards to further incentivize users to provide liquidity into a pool.
+	Osmosis allows for the permissionless creation of external liquidity mining gauges, allowing projects to add their own rewards to further incentivize users to provide liquidity into a pool.

 * [Internal Incentives](#internal-incentives)